MathiasSonderLarsen/ooono_code_test_mathias/README.md

 The content of this repo consists of the start for the project as well as this readme.
 Below you will fild the instructions for the code test, as well as a scetch of layout.
-The goal is to implement the functionality under tasks.
+The goal is to implement the functionality under Tasks.
-For each task, please make a local commit.
+For each subtask, please make a local commit.

 When you are finished, the project should be compressed to a `.zip` and send by email.
 Please do not push to this repo.